elizabethmcd/peptigate/README.md

 ### Description of how the tool works

-Peptigate is broken into three sections.
+The peptigate pipeline is organized into three sections.

 #### Small open reading frame (sORF) prediction